metno/emep-ctm/Subrun.rst

 A mask defines only a region.
 It is not directly related to any pollutant.

 The masks defined here, will also be applied on files from emis_inputlist (old format), if use_mask is set.
 It is however not possible to set masks by both systems simultaneously.
 In the old format only one mask can be used at a time.
-It will be the reunion of all masks produced by the system above.
+It will be the reunion of all masks produced by the system above (the ID is meaningless and cannot be specified in old format).

 Other less used options
 -----------------------